Skip to content

 Key Limitation

 No iGaming-specific licensing or track record beyond the African market.
-No MGA, UKGC, Curacao B2B supplier licence, no SoftSwiss/EveryMatrix/Slotegrator connector, no published global iGaming client roster (Bet9ja is the named gambling client, plus an undisclosed long tail).
+No MGA, UKGC, Curacao B2B supplier licence, no SoftSwiss/EveryMatrix/Slotegrator connector, no tier-one global iGaming client roster (Bet9ja, Betway and NairaBet are the named gambling clients, plus an undisclosed long tail).
 International card rates at 4.8% (raised November 2024) are uncompetitive against any Western PSP.
-The 180-day rolling reserve up to 10% is the longest hold window in this catalogue alongside Worldpay - meaningful working-capital drag at scale.
+The 180-day rolling reserve up to 10% is the longest hold window in this catalogue alongside Worldpay, meaningful working-capital drag at scale.
 Support friction shows up consistently in Capterra and Trustpilot 1-star reviews.
-The 2022 layoffs, asset-freeze episodes in Kenya, class-action complaints and a likely-but-unconfirmed down-round in 2025-26 are all relevant context for vendor-risk diligence.
+The 2023 layoffs (~30% of staff), Kenya asset-freeze episodes resolved by January 2024, harassment allegations from a former executive, the July 2025 ~50% layoffs in Kenya and South Africa, and a likely-but-unconfirmed down-round in 2025-26 are all relevant context for vendor-risk diligence.

 Recommendation